Randallstown, Maryland

 Randallstown is an unincorporated community and census-designated place in Baltimore County, Maryland, United States.
 It is named after Christopher and Thomas Randall, two 18th-century tavern-keepers.
 At that time, Randallstown was a tollgate crossroads on the Liberty Turnpike, a major east–west thoroughfare.
-Today it is a suburb of Baltimore, with a population of 33,655 as of the 2020 census.
+It is a suburb of Baltimore, with a population of 33,655 as of the 2020 census.
 In the 1990s, Randallstown transitioned to a majority African American community.
+As of 2020, it was 72 percent African American.

 Choate House was listed on the National Register of Historic Places in 1989.

 Geography

 Randallstown is located at 39°22′31″N 76°47′48″W (39.375272, −76.796621).
 According to the United States Census Bureau, the CDP has a total area of 10.3 sqmi, all land.